maru-koch/maru-koch/README.md

 I'm a passionate intermediate level developer with skills in Python, Django, React.js, PostreSQL, Git, Figma (Design), and SCRUM (Agile Methodologies)

 The projects made public in my github account are mainly beginner and intermdediate projects.
-However, I have collaborated on some advance level Projects with a team.
+However, I have collaborated on some advance level Projects.
+I have experience working with remote teams.

 I hope you find this projects impressive.